 Self-Borrowing in Nineteenth-Century Italian Opera: A Reconsideration

-The Department of Music at Maynooth University is pleased to host the international symposium Self-Borrowing in Nineteenth-Century Italian Opera: A Reconsideration, 30 November 2018.
+The Department of Music at Maynooth University, in association with the Arts & Humanities Institute and the SMI, is pleased to host the international symposium Self-Borrowing in Nineteenth-Century Italian Opera: A Reconsideration, 30 November 2018.

 Keynote Speaker: Prof. Emanuele Senici (Università di Roma La Sapienza)